-Vitamin D deficiency is common in obesity and particularly associated with hyperinsulinemia and visceral fat.
+Vitamin D deficiency is common in obesity and is particularly associated with hyperinsulinemia and visceral fat.
 Whether by cause or effect, identifying and correcting vitamin D2 and D3 deficiency may improve insulin sensitivity.

-- Cardiovascular disease,
+- Cardiovascular disease

-- Several forms of cancer,
+- Several forms of cancer

-- Some autoimmune diseases such as multiple Sclerosis,
+- Some autoimmune diseases, such as Multiple Sclerosis

-- Rheumatoid Arthritis,
+- Rheumatoid Arthritis

-- Type I Diabetes & Type II Diabetes,
+- Type I Diabetes & Type II Diabetes

-- Breast and Colon Cancer (linked to Vitamin D Deficiency),
+- Breast and Colon Cancer (linked to Vitamin D Deficiency)

-- Depression and even schizophrenia.
+- Depression and even schizophrenia

 Insulin (IN) Fasting: High fasting insulin levels are a good indicator of insulin resistance, whether or not the patient shows glucose intolerance.
 Insulin resistance occurs when the cellular response to the presence of insulin is impaired, resulting in a reduced ability of tissues to take up glucose for energy production.
 Chronically high insulin levels are seen as the body attempts to normalize blood sugar levels.
-The normal range for fasting insulin is 1 – 15 μIU/mL, but levels between 1 and 8 μIU/mL are optimal.
+The normal range for fasting insulin is 1 – 15 μIU/ml, but levels between 1 and 8 μIU/mL are optimal.

 Total Cholesterol (CH): Cholesterol is required by the body as a precursor to steroid hormone synthesis and as a component of cell membranes.
 However, in excessive amounts, it is a strong component of coronary heart disease risk because of its contribution to coronary atherosclerosis.
 Atherosclerotic plaque is largely composed of cholesterol.
-As with other risk factors, high blood cholesterol levels are more significant when other cardiometabolic parameters are already abnormal, or in patients who already have diabetes or cardiovascular disease.
+As with other risk factors, high blood cholesterol levels are more significant when other cardiometabolic parameters are already abnormal or in patients with diabetes or cardiovascular disease.
 The current National Cholesterol Education Program recommendations for total cholesterol levels are: <200 mg="" dl="borderline" 200="" -="" 239="" high="" data-mce-fragment="1">240 mg/dL = high.

-High-Sensitivity C-Reactive Protein (hsCRP): C-reactive protein (CRP) is an established marker of inflammation and has recently been suggested to be an important contributor to the pro-inflammatory and prothrombotic elements of cardiovascular disease (CVD) risk.
-Extremely high CRP levels are seen in acute inflammatory states, but the small elevations that are indicative of the pro-inflammatory and pro-thrombotic states implicated in the metabolic syndrome require high sensitivity assays and are thus referred to as hs-CRP levels.
+High-Sensitivity C-Reactive Protein (hs-CRP): C-reactive protein (CRP) is an established marker of inflammation and has recently been suggested to be an important contributor to the pro-inflammatory and prothrombotic elements of cardiovascular disease (CVD) risk.
+Extremely high CRP levels are seen in acute inflammatory states, but the small elevations indicative of the pro-inflammatory and prothrombotic states implicated in the metabolic syndrome require high sensitivity assays and are thus referred to as hs-CRP levels.
 Levels below 3.0 mg/L are considered to be normal; 3.1—10 mg/L is elevated, in the context of CVD risk, and above 10 mg/ L is very high, more likely indicating an acute inflammatory event due to infection or trauma.

 Triglycerides (TG): Triglycerides enter the circulation as the end-product of digesting dietary fat, and they are also synthesized by the liver.
 They are an important energy source for the body and are stored in fat cells.
 Elevated blood levels, or hypertriglyceridemia, often found in untreated diabetes and obesity, are an established indicator of atherogenic dyslipidemia.
 The National Cholesterol Education Program defines fasting triglyceride levels of 150 mg/dL or above as one of the diagnostic criteria for metabolic syndrome, although some studies have shown that fasting levels lower than 100 mg/dL should be considered as a more optimal cutoff in coronary heart disease risk assessment.
 The inflammatory state leading to the development of atherosclerosis may be triggered by "postprandial dysmetabolism," a condition characterized by unusually high levels of glucose and triglycerides after a meal.
-Postprandial hypertriglyceridemia indicates the presence of remnant lipoproteins, which are believed to promote atherosclerosis, and it is also linked with insulin resistance and obesity.
+Postprandial hypertriglyceridemia indicates the presence of remnant lipoproteins, which are believed to promote atherosclerosis and are also linked with insulin resistance and obesity.
 Several studies have found that triglyceride levels measured 2-4 hours after a meal are highly predictive of cardiovascular events, especially in women.
 Nonfasting levels >200 mg/dL are suggestive of postprandial dysmetabolism.

 In women, controlled by a negative feedback loop involving several ovarian hormones, gonadotropin-releasing hormone (GnRH) is secreted in pulses from the hypothalamus, which stimulates LH production from the pituitary gland.
 In a normal menstrual cycle, a surge of LH production lasting around 48 hours occurs at the end of the follicular phase.
 This sudden burst of LH causes luteinization of the ovarian follicles and triggers ovulation.